Toast — Smart UI JavaScript API

 "en"

-<smart-toast locale='de'></smart-toast>
+<smart-toast locale="de"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let locale = toast.locale;
+const locale = el.locale;

 Callback function used by the localization module to handle language-specific operations, such as loading translation files, switching languages, or updating localized content dynamically within the application.

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let localizeFormatFunction = toast.localizeFormatFunction;
+const localizeFormatFunction = el.localizeFormatFunction;

 Defines or retrieves an object containing customizable text strings used throughout the widget’s user interface, enabling localization and internationalization of displayed messages, labels, and prompts.
 Typically used alongside the locale property to support multiple languages and regional formats.
 This property allows developers to override default strings with translations or custom wording suitable for different locales.